dl011492/Deep-Learning-Dashboard/README.md

 # Deep Learning Dashboard

 **Deep Learning Dashboard** is a Python and TensorFlow project that allows one to select between standard machine learning datasets like: MNIST, Fashion MNIST, Kaggle cats and dogs and Oxford-IIIT pets.
-It is designed to easily display samples of selected datasets, select a specific neural network model (MLP 512, CNN Small, CNN Medium with data augmentation, VGG16-DA, mini Xception, Segmentation, sentiment analysis) monitor training and evaluate the results.
+It is designed to easily display samples of selected datasets, select a specific neural network model (MLP 512, CNN Small, CNN Medium with data augmentation, VGG16-DA, mini Xception, Segmentation, sentiment analysis) monitor their training and evaluate the results.
 The scripts are by no means complete.
-Feel free to try to finish them, implement new models and improve it.
+Feel free to try to finish them, implement new models and improve them.
-**Warning**: the datasets in this repository are compressed but still large (1.2 GB).
+**Warning** The datasets in this repository are compressed, but still large (1.2 GB).
 Be aware of this when cloning or downloading files.

 ![Deep learning dashboard example 1](https://github.com/dl011492/Deep-Learning-Dashboard/blob/main/figures/dld_v02.png)